 Category:Meccano Mechanised Army

-The Meccano Mechanised Army Outfit appeared in late 1939 as a response to the onset of World War Two, with advertising appearing in Meccano Magazine from November 1939 through to 1941.
+The Meccano Mechanised Army Outfit appeared in 1939 as a response to the onset of World War Two, with advertising appearing in Meccano Magazine from August 1939 through to 1941.
+The range was introduced in an article in August 19139.

 Production seems to have ceased in 1941, doubtless as the need to divert metal supplies to the war effort became more intense.